If you showed a butterfly to someone who’d never seen one before, and told them it was once a caterpillar, they probably wouldn’t believe you.

 Exit: Not as final as it sounds.
 Employees retire, switch careers, are made redundant, or leave for personal circumstances.
 The breakup between employer and employee can either enhance the relationship or spoil it for good.
 Ex-employees can be your biggest allies; sharing their positive stories and encouraging talented friends to apply for your roles.

-We already know how impactful positive employee experience is on all aspects of business.
-Understanding what stage your employees are at is critical to extending their time with your company and enhancing employee experience.
+We already know how impactful positive employee experience is in all aspects of the business.
+Understanding what stage your employees are at is critical to extending their time with your company and enhancing the employee experience.

 Of course, blind spots in the employee lifecycle can also be alleviated through collaboration across the organisation.
 HR leaders who are responsible for designing rewards, benefits, and opportunities for employees need to know what the individual needs at each specific stage.
 You can only figure that out by stepping into their shoes and asking the right questions.

 The consequence of not understanding, mapping, and monitoring the employee lifecycle is losing talent before it’s been properly utilised.
 Brilliant assistants never make it to the executive level because no one provided a clear pathway for them to develop.
 The talent companies work so hard to identify can disappear quickly as a flash.

 Talented employees who arrive at your company bursting with energy can quickly be drained by an unsupportive culture and lack of opportunity.
 Talent takes maintenance, with the individual and the company both playing their part.

 Building a clear timeline of the employee lifecycle is particularly useful now working hours are flexible and borders are no longer a limitation.
 Our sense of time has been eroded by the pandemic, so having a timeline of activities for employees at each stage can help HR teams provide infrastructure, benefits, and opportunities at just the right time.